GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Lady_Day.md

 Are men *telling stories*?
 Did men write and share and author the *legendary story* of December 25?

 *Birds and Bees* lessons, wildlife returning to ABQ.
 But fiction storytelling outsells nonfiction learning.

+&nbsp;

+&nbsp;

+# Season One End: How many Eve mothers?

+How many can start humanity over on a new planet, escape Earth like the Twilight Zone story of her last name namesake?
+What if the story is that Carol has to escape like Interstellar 2014?
+And take frozen eggs and become the new mother parent teacher / book author of how to live free life?

+How many women are there at the end of Episode Nine who can educate humanity the old ways on a new planet or something?
+The one girl in Peru is now in the hive mind.
+Carol and the woman in India.